Tender Buttery Sweet Potato Biscuits

 Instructions

-- Preheat the oven to 450 degrees.
-Line a rimmed baking sheet with parchment paper.
+- Preheat the oven to 450 degrees F. Line a rimmed baking sheet with parchment paper.

 Notes

-- *If you're not using canned sweet potatoes, pierce your sweet potatoes all over with a fork and microwave about 8-10 minutes or until tender.
-Scoop out the flesh and cool slightly, then puree until smooth in a food processor.
-Place in the refrigerator until cool.
+- Pro tip: If you’d rather make homemade sweet potato purée, pierce sweet potatoes all over with a fork and microwave about 8-10 minutes or until tender.
+Scoop out the flesh and cool slightly, then purée until smooth in a food processor, then place in the refrigerator until cool.

 - If the dough seems very sticky, add a bit more flour to the dough, a tablespoon or so at a time, being careful not to overwork it in the process, and flour the board and top of the dough well when rolling.